 Opinion: Remembering A Soprano With The 'Warmth And Strength Of The Sun'

-There's never been a better name for a person than Charity Sunshine Tillemann-Dick.
+There has never been a better name for a person than Charity Sunshine Tillemann-Dick.
 She died this week, at the age of 35.

 Charity was diagnosed with pulmonary arterial hypertension when she was a young opera singer in Europe.
-She had two double lung transplants in the past ten years, flatlined twice, sank into comas, suffered innumerable close-calls and lights-blinking, horn-blaring intensive care unit emergencies, only to always to come roaring back with rekindled energy and sunny grace — to sing and to shine.
+She had two double lung transplants in the past 10 years, flatlined twice, sank into comas, suffered innumerable close calls and lights-blinking, horn-blaring intensive care unit emergencies, only to always to come roaring back with rekindled energy and sunny grace — to sing and to shine.

 I got to know Charity Sunshine and her family because we were patients at the Cleveland Clinic.
-She had had the remarkable effect of making you both count your blessings and ask yourself, "If she can do so much, beset by so many challenges, how can I even take the day off with a cold?"
+She had the remarkable effect of making you both count your blessings and ask yourself, "If she can do so much, beset by so many challenges, how can I even take the day off with a cold?"

 Charity considered every breath she took — to sing, to laugh, to love — a gift from God and from a couple of families who passed the spark of new life on to her with the lungs of their departed loved ones.

-When she wrote about her singing debut at Lincoln Center in her beautiful memoir, Encore, Charity recalled the frozen moment of stillness when she took the stage.
+When she wrote about her singing debut at Lincoln Center in her beautiful memoir, The Encore, Charity recalled the frozen moment of stillness when she took the stage.

 "I know I didn't get here alone," she wrote.
 "I think about my father and my grandfather.
 About my incredible mother.
 My brother and sisters.
 I think of all they've sacrificed to help me reach this moment.
 I think about my friends and teachers scattered across the globe ...
 I think of my doctors and my nurses, about the IV hanging out of my arm and the young woman whose death brought me back to life.
 I think of the lungs I'm rejecting.
 I think of the breath they've given me.
 I am about to make my Lincoln Center debut.
 It's a miracle.
 But it's not just one.
 A thousand and one miracles have paved this most unlikely of paths."